Are You Getting The Highest Possible Lead Conversion Rate?

 Businesses that take it a step further, however, are able to capitalize greatly on the final step of the consumer’s journey.

 Turning paying customers into promoters of your business:

 If customers are satisfied with your product or service, inevitably the first thing that they will want to do is tell everyone that they know.
 How many social media posts have you seen of people raving about a product that they loved (and oftentimes just as quickly, about a product that they hated)?

 Satisfied customers become promoters of your business, so the mindset of a business owner cannot be just to drive the sale and end it all there.

-Businesses can further develop that relationship with their now customer by following up to see how he or she is enjoying your product or service.
+Businesses can further develop that relationship with their now customer by following up to see how he or she is enjoying their product or service.
 Opening that door of communication will let the customer know that you care about their satisfaction and are working to ensure it remains.

 Sending follow-up emails with enclosed surveys of no more than five questions gives the customer a chance to share their experience, while also providing valuable feedback for the business.

 Businesses can also encourage customers to post reviews on their social media pages by incentivizing them.
 For example, restaurants can offer a 15% discount to customers who post a review on their Facebook, Google My Business, or Yelp page.